 But what exactly is black mold?

 The idea of a “black” mold can be misleading.
-Black mold is a nickname used for a type of toxic mold called “Stachybotrys” that can range from greenish-black to oily-black in color.
+Black mold is a nickname used for a type of toxic mold called “Stachybotrys,” which can range from greenish-black to oily-black in color.

 In addition, black mold is categorized as toxigenic, not poisonous.
 When you say toxigenic, it means that although the molds aren’t outright harmful, they can produce toxins (often called mycotoxins).